 Looking for some new dishes to enjoy for Passover this year?
-We tapped Michael Solomonov, chef/owner of the nationally acclaimed Zahav restaurant in Philadelphia, for some fresh ideas, and he used traditional ingredients to develop these creative recipes.
+We tapped Michael Solomonov, chef/owner of the nationally acclaimed Zahav restaurant in Philadelphia, and the cookbook, Israeli Soul, for some fresh ideas, and he used traditional ingredients to develop these creative recipes.
 From a smoky Matzo ball soup to casserole-style brisket, this is Passover like you’ve never seen it before.

 Skip the jarred variety this year and make your own gefilte fish from scratch.
 To get a head start, prepare the gefilte fish mixture and form into balls a day in advance, then refrigerate overnight.

 Put a new twist on fresh yellowtail with toppings of roasted beets and grated horseradish.
 This recipe calls for labaneh, a Middle Eastern yogurt cheese, but you can also use plain Greek yogurt instead.

 Traditional Matzo ball soup takes on an entirely new character when made with a smoky chicken stock.
 The recipe yields more stock than you will need for the soup, so refrigerate or freeze the rest for another use.

 Superior in taste to the store-bought variety, homemade matzo is quite easy to prepare.
 Use it for the brisket dish below.

 In a delicious twist on the classic brisket, Chef Solomonov chops the braised meat and vegetables, then layers them between pieces of matzo in a casserole dish.
 Work ahead by preparing the brisket and vegetable filling a day in advance.